 Assurance Measures Student Learning Engagement Citizenship Education Quality Safe, Caring and Welcoming Access to Supports Parental Involvement

-2019-2021 n/a n/a n/a n/a n/a n/a
+2020-2021 n/a n/a n/a n/a n/a n/a

 2021-2022 98% 91% 100% 92% 97% 74%

 2022-2023 90% 89% 98% 88% 89% 77%

+2023-2024 91% 85% 88% 84% 86% 71%

 Evaluation Excellent Excellent Excellent Good Good Acceptable

-Strategies Strategies are actions taken to achieve priorities and outcomes that are based on best evidence/research and professional judgement Evaluation Impact of strategies implemented Strategy 1: Exploration of CTF outcomes and teacher professional development in this area Good Strategy 2: Continue to find ways to engage parents and stakeholders in meaningful opportunities to contribute to their child's education (ex.
-Volunteer program, school council, fundraising society, social media sharing) Good Strategy 3:
+Strategies Strategies are actions taken to achieve priorities and outcomes that are based on best evidence/research and professional judgement Evaluation Impact of strategies implemented Strategy 1: Friday afternoon Cobra Clubs and broadening extra curricular activities to boost student engagement Good Strategy 2: Continue to find ways to engage parents and stakeholders in meaningful opportunities to contribute to their child's education (ex.
+Volunteer program, school council, fundraising society, social media sharing) to boost parent engagement Good Strategy 3: Moving to a weekly update format of communication to families to boost family/community engagement Good

-- Cayley School maintains higher satisfaction from parents, staff and students than the provincial averages in all areas of the Assurance Survey (see above) - Cayley School maintains high levels of satisfaction with the quality of education that their children are receiving
+- Cayley School maintains higher satisfaction from parents, staff and students than the provincial averages in all areas of the Assurance Survey (see above) - Cayley School maintains high levels of satisfaction with the quality of education that their children are receiving, and student learning engagement is very high.